How do Verifiable Vaccination Records with SMART Health Cards Work?

 There are three important fields to note in the SMART Health Card:

-contains the FHIR Bundle created previously and indicates the version of FHIR that was used.
+• vc “verified credential”The health data itself.
+The type subfield identifies this as a SMART Health Card containing a COVID-19 vaccination record.
+The credentialSubject contains the FHIR Bundle created previously and indicates the version of FHIR that was used.

 Here’s the full SMART Health Card with the FHIR bundle included: